fact-benchmark/factbenchmark/model.md

 Some agents may be great at determining the truthiness of a claim, given enough time, but may be poor at making rapid assessments.
 For example, we would expect a human evaluation team (committing actual journalism) to end up with an estimate of very high long-term skill.
 However they may find it difficult to respond in real-time.

-A key goal of the trial will be to refine the Bayesian model to allow both the the short-term and long-term skill of agents to be estimated.
+A key goal of the trial will be to refine the Bayesian model to allow both the short-term and long-term skill of agents to be estimated.

 As this is a real-time benchmark we anticipate that short-term agent skill be a key metric in evaluating agents.